coursemaster44/AWSDevops/README.md

 **Step2-Click on Create pipeline.**

-**Step3--Give the source provider name as AWS CodeCommit** Step4--Provide build details-
+**Step3--Give the source provider name as AWS CodeCommit**

+**Step4--Provide build details-**
-Refer Aws Code Build
+- Refer Aws Code Build

-Step5-  Provide deploy provider as Elastic Beanstalk
+**Step5-  Provide deploy provider as Elastic Beanstalk**
-            Select region-US East Ohio
+            - Select region-US East Ohio
-            Application name-newnodeproject
+            - Application name-newnodeproject
-            environment-New Node Project-env
+            -  environment-New Node Project-env

-Step6--- Click on Next
-Step7- Click on Create Pipeline
+**Step6- Click on Next**

-            The pipeline has been created.
+**Step7- Click on Create Pipeline.The pipeline has been created.**

-Step8-Source phase in progress
+**Step8-Source phase in progress**

-Step9-Source has been completed and build is in progress.
+**Step9-Source has been completed and build is in progress.**

-Step10- Build is completed and deploy is in progress.
+**Step10- Build is completed and deploy is in progress.**

-Step11-Deploy has been completed.
+**Step11-Deploy has been completed.**

-Step12-   Goto elastic beanstalk and click on goto environment as status is showing healthy.
+**Step12-   Goto elastic beanstalk and click on goto environment as status is showing healthy.**
-See your application is running
+        - See your application is running

-8.8 CodePipeline with ElasticBeanstalk and ec2 fleet (Manual Approval) Step1- refer last code pipeline of 8.7 and Click on Edit Step2- Click Add stage Next To deploy
+**8.8 CodePipeline with ElasticBeanstalk and ec2 fleet (Manual Approval)**

+**Step1- refer last code pipeline of 8.7 and Click on Edit

+**Step2- Click Add stage Next To deploy**

-Step3 -Give Name of stage as “manualApproval”.Click Add stage Step4- Click on Add action group in Stage created.
+**Step3 -Give Name of stage as “manualApproval”.Click Add stage**

+**Step4- Click on Add action group in Stage created.**

-Step5 -give action name and select action provider>approval>manualapproval Give name of SNS topic previously created(for sending EMail) Click Done
+**Step5 -give action name and select action provider>approval>manualapproval**

+**Give name of SNS topic previously created(for sending EMail)**
+- Click Done

-Step6 -click on add stage next to manaulapproval stage Step7- give name as prod-deploy
+**Step6 -click on add stage next to manaulapproval stage**

+**Step7- give name as prod-deploy**

-Step8 -Click on Add action group in prod-deploy and do steps Action name,action provider,region,input artifacts-source,Appl name,Dep group Step9 - click on save pipeline.click on release changes.
+**Step8 -Click on Add action group in prod-deploy and do steps**
+- Action name,action provider,region,input artifacts-source,Appl name,Dep group

+**Step9 - click on save pipeline.click on release changes.**

-Pipeline will be activated automatically till approval step then approval needed sent on Email .
+**Pipeline will be activated automatically till approval step then approval needed sent on Email .**
-After getting approval pipeline would start to next step Prod-deploy.
+- After getting approval pipeline would start to next step Prod-deploy.
-After the pipeline is completed successfully.
+- After the pipeline is completed successfully.
-Check the production environment.
+- Check the production environment.

-##check for AWSPipeline bucket to see the source artifacts and build artifacts
+###  check for AWSPipeline bucket to see the source artifacts and build artifacts